 ABOUT THIS SERIES

-- This is the final edition of McCullough Robertson's six part Commercial Law Masterclass series.
+- This is the third edition of McCullough Robertson's six part Commercial Law Masterclass series.

 ABOUT THIS ARTICLE

 - Duty and taxes are often a certainty in business and asset acquisitions but they are rarely straight forward, often becoming complex and costly if not approached in the right away.
 In this article we discuss some traps to be mindful of during the initial stages of planning an acquisition.

 - We'll wrap up the series with a Masterclass in Brisbane in early 2019 where you can ask our expert panel any questions.

 - Our next article in this series will focus on reducing the exposure of sellers in M&A transactions through warranty & indemnity insurance.

 COMMERCIAL MASTERCLASS: THIRD EDITION

 'In this world nothing can be said to be certain, except death and taxes'.
 While there is no solid evidence confirming who first uttered this famous quote, there is no denying that their observation is correct.
 Taxes continue to be a fact of life, and while duty and taxes are not necessarily the core drivers when negotiating a deal, they can be costly in the long term if you get them wrong.

 At its simplest, the concept of paying duty and tax can appear relatively straightforward ("isn't it just 5% duty on acquisition and 30% tax on disposal?").
 However the calculations become complicated quickly, especially when operating across multiple jurisdictions.
 Australian's income taxation law is arguably one of the most complex in the world.
 Combine this with the possibility of triggering the state and territory based duties, and then throw GST into the mix, and a business or asset acquisition can quickly descend into an expensive taxable nightmare.